-A similar technique can be used to explore the case with the wall to the left of positive $Q^$ (Figure 4.1.2c).
-Ou and de Ruijter (1986) use a model that is similar to Klinger's, but with the wall to the left.
+A similar technique can be used to explore the case with the wall to the left of positive Q (Figure 4.1.2b).
+Ou and de Ruijter (1986) use a model that is similar in construct to that considered by Klinger for flow with the wall to the left.
 The potential vorticity of the moving fluid is constant and the flow is joined to a stagnant offshore region that has lower potential vorticity.
 The hydraulically relevant wave is now a Kelvin wave that attempts to propagate upstream.
-Its speed is approximated by $-(g/D{\infty})^{1/2}$ times the wall depth (cf).
-Equation 2.2.26) provided the potential vorticity front lies more than a distance $(gD{\infty})^{1/2}/f$ offshore.
+Its speed is approximated by $-(g/D{\infty})^{1/2}$ times the wall depth (cf. Equation 2.2.26) provided the potential vorticity front lies more than a distance $(gD{\infty})^{1/2}/f$ offshore.
 Under this condition the flow remains subcritical as long as the wall depth is finite.
-If $d^$ vanishes at the wall, leading to separation of the current, the flow is close to the critical speed.
+If d vanishes at the wall, leading to separation of the current, the flow is close to the critical speed.
+[This property is valid as long as the radius of curvature remains large compared to the current width.]
 The criticality of the separated current downstream depends upon the environment in which it propagates; upstream propagation of long waves may or may not be permitted.
 Curving of the wall to the left of the direction of flow encourages broadening of the boundary current and separation of the flow, whereas negative curvature has the opposite effect.
-Ou and de Ruijter also take into account variations in the value of f along the wall and the resulting model is sufficiently complicated that no simple criterion for separation is written down.
+Ou and de Ruijter also takes into account variations in the value of f along the wall and the resulting models is sufficiently complicated that no simple criterion for separation is written down.
 However, unlike the case of unidirectional flow with the wall on the right, the flow may separate at moderate curvatures.